mrheng9/NOvA-HPST/README.md

 By default the script uses CPU as defult.
 To force CPU, unset CUDA devices temporarily by adding: `--use_cuda False`

 - Speed knobs
+--max_batches N to evaluate on a subset for a quick sanity check. **(Only first 100 batches are used in the tutorial)**
 --batch_size, --num_workers, --pin_memory to increase throughput.
---max_batches N to evaluate on a subset for a quick sanity check.
 --examples_to_save 0 to skip event displays.
 --do_roc to additionally draw per-class ROC curves (AUC scores are always printed).